amkuipers/xsd2erd/README.md

 ChatGPT generated code, until I reached a limit and could not improve it.
 Then manually adjusted.

+Using mermaid.js to visualise in markdown (without preprocessor).
 Reference: https://mermaid.js.org/syntax/entityRelationshipDiagram.html

 ## Build